 Once you have the legal bit covered, you can look at creating a personal wedding ceremony that really reflects you as a couple.
 You could ask a friend or family member to conduct the ceremony or you could work with a celebrant.

 Ahh good old Blighty and our ever unreliable weather.
 It’s June as I write this and it’s been drizzling for three days straight, so it’s a good idea to have a wet weather back up plan if you’re planning an outdoor wedding in the UK.
-Alternatively you could just embrace it like Jess and Gordy!
+Alternatively you could just embrace it like Luke and Pip.

 If you’re not prepared to brave the elements, is there a room inside you can move your celebrations to if the heavens open?
 Do you have a marquee / tipi or any other structure on site that you can use as a back up?